 Nobody likes to pay taxes.
-But residents of several states can take comfort in the knowledge that their burden may be a little lower when they pay their taxes for 2020.
+But residents of several states can take comfort in the knowledge that their burden may be a little lower when they pay their taxes next year.

-Four states have reduced individual tax rates for 2020, the nonprofit Tax Foundation reports.
-Another four states are increasing their estate tax exemptions.
+Four states have reduced individual tax rates for 2020, the Tax Foundation reports.
+Another four states have increased their estate tax exemptions.

-According to the foundation, the following states reduced some or all of their income tax rates effective Jan.
-1.
+According to the nonprofit, the following states reduced some or all of their income tax rates effective Jan.
+1, meaning these change will affect the state tax returns that residents file by Tax Day 2021.

 Arkansas’ top tax rate on middle-income earners — meaning taxpayers with a total income between $22,000 and $79,300 — is now 5.9% (down from 6% for 2019).

-For all of Arkansas’ 2020 tax rates, see Table 2 on Page 4 of the Tax Foundation’s report.
+For all of Arkansas’ 2020 tax rates, see the table titled “Arkansas Individual Income Tax Rates (2020).”

 Massachusetts has a single income tax rate, meaning all taxpayers pay the same rate, regardless of how much money they earn.